rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 http://orthodoxbiblestudy.info/messianic-prophecies-and-the-fall-of-satan/

-8th century BC
+8th century BC, specifically around 739 BC through 701 BC

-A prophetic text that can only be understood in unity and never in parts.
+A prophetic text that can only be understood in unity and not in discrete parts.
+There are many repeated prophetic themes that apply both to a specific historical context while simultaneously to future context including the last judgment.

+Fractal structure with multiple layers of linear story telling weaved together.

 !!! quote "Isaiah 1:2 ...
 66:23-24"
     Hear, O heavens, and give ear, O earth!
 For the LORD has spoken: "I have nourished and brought up children, And they have rebelled against Me"